 ACIDD Maryland currently provides a cluster of programs and services to individuals with Intellectual Disability and co-occurring Mental Illness and to people with severe and persistent mental illness.
 Our Disability programs are mainly in the Southern Region of Maryland and our mental health programs are mainly in Central and Southern regions of Maryland.
-We are expanding our services to other counties of Maryland in 2017.

-No one wants to go through a mental crisis, but if you or your loved one is at risk, we got to prepare a network of supports, developing an action plan, and learn about services available in your area.
-With that in mind, ACIDD has expanded its services to PG County and established the on site services facility at 300 Thomas Drive in Laurel.
-At 300 Thomas drive, we are set up to offer PRP, MHVP, psychotherapy, diagnostic assessment and medication monitoring, non-physician primary care, primary nursing care including skilled nursing and training, and various training programs.
+ACIDD for Counseling began collaborating with different psychotherapy providers to support our integrated care approach to our individuals.
+We continue to adopt a holistic approach to the treatment of individuals we serve.
+ACIDD has expanded its services to PG County and established the on-site services facility at 300 Thomas Drive in Laurel.
+At 300 Thomas drive, we are set up to offer PRP, MHVP, psychotherapy, diagnostic assessment and medication monitoring through our Outpatient treatment Center, non-physician primary care, and primary nursing care, including skilled nursing and training, and various training programs.

-The statistics are that people with IDD are at a significantly higher risk of mental illness.
+The statistics are that people with intellectual or developmental disabilities (IDD) are at a significantly higher risk of mental illness.
 The prevalence is conservatively estimated at 33% to 35%, with some sources reporting much higher rates.
 This population’s susceptibility is increased by biological and social factors.
 As more mental illnesses are understood to be caused or aggravated by biochemical irregularities, an already-damaged brain is at higher risk of biochemical imbalances.

 As we are aware, people with IDD are often ostracized and have few, if any, social networks of support.
 Children with IDD are often treated differently and excluded from social activities.
 Among young adults, this isolation becomes more pronounced when students graduate without work prospects or established social circles.
 Social isolation and exclusion with no hope of change, combined with already-existing brain differences, set the stage for mental illness.